-To begin programming in assembler/machine language, it is not necessary to purchase any software tools.
-A good book, however, can be invaluable.
+programming assembler/ in begin machine language, it is not necessary to purchase any software tools.
+A good book, can be invaluable.
 Once your interest is sparked, you may develop a sudden urge to purchase an assembler.
 Other machine language utilities are helpful.